shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/introduction-to-viewability.md

 ---
-title : Introduction to Viewability description : Learn about viewability and how it can be measured in Digital Media. ms.date : 12/05/2023 ms.custom : industry-reference
+title : Industry Reference - Introduction to Viewability description : Learn about viewability and how it can be measured in Digital Media. ms.date : 12/05/2023 ms.custom : industry-reference
 ---

-# Introduction to viewability
+# Industry Reference -  Introduction to viewability

 ## What is Viewability and Why is it Important?